prusrafal/Three-Fund-Investment-Portfolio-Tracker-Denmark/README.md

 ## Tax-Smart Investing in Denmark

 Investing in Denmark comes with its unique set of tax challenges and opportunities.
 Our tool provides detailed analysis and suggestions to:
-- Efficiently manage capital gains tax
+- Efficiently manage capital gains taxes
 - Optimize dividend taxation
 - Understand the tax implications of various investment vehicles and strategies
 - Choose between Aktiesparekonto or Månedsopsparing